Garrett considers options for downtown site

 Electric Utility Superintendent Dave VanDerbosch reported an outage due to a storm on July 29 resulted in 25 trouble calls due to downed trees and fallen limbs, including one in Eastside Park.

-Delivery of a new reel trailer that was to be received in June is delayed again due to COVID-related issues.
-Brooks Brothers of Missouri is currently working on a revised delivery date, VanDerbosch said.
+Delivery of a new reel trailer has been delayed again, VanDerbosch said.
+The trailer was to be received in June.
+Brooks Brothers of Missouri is currently working on a revised delivery date.

-Streets and Parks Superintendent Eric Mossberger said city workers have been busy cutting and removing multiple trees felled by last week’s storm along with scheduled brush pick up this week.
+Streets and Parks Superintendent Eric Mossberger said city workers have been busy cutting and removing multiple trees felled the recent storm along with scheduled brush pick up.
 Community Crossing matching grant applications have been submitted, he added.

 Mosquito control and mowing continues, along with summer help painting curbs.
-Sunday is the last day of the season for the community pool.
-A new Bobcat skid loader is expected by the end of the week through an exchange program.
+The community pool closed for the season Sunday.

 Wastewater Plant Superintendent Bruce Schlosser reported the plant is running well and meeting all requirements.
 The board approved the purchase of a new monitor system for the plant similar to one used at the water treatment plant for $5,000.
-Last week, 70,000 gallons of sludge were transported to Auburn, he added.
 A sensor issue in a lift station was reported in the Heritage Estates subdivision and relayed to the contractor for repair.

-City Engineer Aaron Ott reported E&B Paving is expected to work on a roadway to the Handshoe property east of Garrett along C.R.
-48 later this week.
-The work will not impact traffic, he added.

 Clerk-Treasurer Marcie Conkle said the invoice cloud has been in place for more than a month and is working well, offering residents the ability to view bills online and auto-pay options.